KurtisTodd/TCG_game/README.txt

                        - Opponent runs out of cards to draw into their hand

-                       - KNockout the opponents monster card and they have no monster cards in their hand to put into play.
+                       - Knockout the opponents monster card and they have no monster cards in their hand to put into play.